 Stage 2 Meaningful Use, HIPAA Compliance and EHRs

-Stage 2 Meaningful Use elevates the standard on the conditions that must be satisfied to ensure HIPAA compliance and security of medical records.
+Stage 2 Meaningful Use elevates the standard on the conditions that must be satisfied to ensure HIPAA compliance and the security of medical records.
 To be eligible for Medicare and/or Electronic Health Record (EHR) incentive payments, qualified healthcare companies should now meet a new array of requirements.

 The Stage 1 Meaningful Use Major Changes